stonkbear/evoworks-mobile/FRONTEND_COMPLETE.md

 ---

-## 🦇 The Echo Marketplace is Ready!
+## 🦇 The Evoworks Marketplace is Ready!

 You now have:
 - ✅ Complete backend infrastructure (36K+ LOC)